We've combed the West for the very best flavor experiences, all worthy of a culinary pilgrimage

 - Röckenwagner Bakery, in Los Angeles, offers one of our favorite new carb categories—the pretzel-croissant—as well as regular pretzels in flavors like jalapeño and classic German.

-- The new menu at Absinthe, in San Francisco, has a pyramid of super-soft pretzel buns with a healthy rub of garlic and a touch of thyme.
+- The menu at Absinthe, in San Francisco, has been known to include a pyramid of super-soft pretzel buns with a healthy rub of garlic and a touch of thyme.